+Figure 4: Ethnicity as of April 15, 2020

-Table 5: EEO Categories by Ethnicity and Gender as of March 15, 2018
+Figure 5: EEO Categories by Ethnicity and Gender as of April 15, 2020

-EEO Job Category Caucasian American African American Hispanic American Asian American American Indian
+EEO Job Category Caucasian American African American Hispanic American Asian American American Indian/Alaskan Native

-Officials, Administration 52 4 7 1 1
+Officials, Administration 53 3 8 0 1

-Professional 320 33 70 13 1
+Professional 168 22 52 12 1

-Para-professional 1 1 4 0 0
+Para-professional 12 1 16 0 0

-Administrative Support 100 28 69 6 3
+Administrative Support 107 32 67 6 4

+Technicians 187 15 47 7 1

 Elected Officials 3 0 0 0 0

-Elected Official Staff 8 0 1 0 0
+Elected Official Staff 7 0 0 0 0

-Total 484 66 151 20 5
+Total 537 73 190 25 7

 Length of Service

-On March 15, 2018, the Commission had 199 employees with less than two years of Commission service, and 367 employees with less than five years of service with the Commission.
-There were 141 employees (19.4 percent) with five to nine years of service, and 69 employees in the 10 to 15 range (9.5 percent).
-Twenty percent of staff have more than 15 years of service with the Commission.
+On April 15, 2020, the Commission had 832 employees.
+There are 188 employees with less than two years of Commission service and 347 employees with less than five years of service.
+There were 203 employees (24.4 percent) with five to nine years of service, and 105 employees in the 10 to 15 range (12.6 percent).
+Twenty one percent of staff, 177 employees, have more than 15 years of service with the Commission.

-Figure 5: Length of Service

-Veterans The Commission is focused on hiring and retaining veterans.
-The Commission's goal is to reach a workforce staffing level with 20 percent of that level represented by veterans.
-The Human Resources Division plans to recruit at veteran career fairs and appointed a veteran coordinator for the agency.
+Figure 6: Length of Service as of April 15, 2020 Veterans The Commission is focused on hiring and retaining veterans.
+The Commission's goal is to reach a workforce staffing level with 20 percent represented by veterans.
+The Human Resources Division continues to recruit at veteran career fairs and maintains a veteran coordinator for the agency.
+In February 2020, the RRC was included in the "We Hire Vets" campaign by the Texas Workforce Commission and Texas Veteran's Commission.

-Figure 6: Veteran Staffing

-B: Percent of Workforce Eligible to Retire

-Projections indicate a gradual increase in the number of Commission employees eligible to retire between FY 2018 and August 31, 2021.
-By the end of fiscal year 2021, 27.7 percent of the Commission's current workforce will be eligible to retire.
-This percentage is a decrease from two years ago by nearly 8 percentage points.
-Regardless of the decrease, the Commission will lose a sizeable portion of its most knowledgeable employees, including many in critical positions, in the coming years.
-The Commission employs 28 return-to-work retirees.
-When these individuals are included with the 201 individuals projected to be eligible to retire, then almost 32 percent of the workforce could leave the Commission by the end of the next biennium.
-It will be challenge for the RRC to replace these individuals with skills that are necessary to attain the goals set forth in this strategic plan.

-Many of the Commission's leadership positions, including Division Directors and District Office Directors, will be eligible to retire in the next five fiscal years.
+Figure 7: Veteran Staffing B: Percent of Workforce Eligible to Retire The number of Commission employees eligible to retire between now and the end of FY 2023 is 13 percent.
+This percentage is a decrease from two years ago by 50 percent.
+The Commission employs 29 return-to-work retirees.
+Many of the Commission's leadership positions, including Division Directors and District Office Directors, will be eligible to retire in the next five years.
 The Commission identified specific workforce members including engineers, scientists, and attorneys who will be eligible for retirement.
 To replace these important skills, succession planning and a greater focus on internal organizational development and cross-training will be required as the Commission's workforce plan evolves.

-C: Employee Turnover and Projected Attrition

-While the Commission's turnover rate increased from 2016 to 2017, the agency's turnover rate was significantly lower than the state's turnover rates.
-The Commission 2017 Turnover rate including interagency transfers was 17.2 percent while the state's overall rate was 32.4 percent.
+C: Employee Turnover and Projected Attrition The Commission's turnover rate decreased from 2017 to 2018 and stayed about the same from 2018 to 2019.
+The Commission's turnover rate was significantly lower than the state's turnover rate.
+The Commission's 2019 turnover rate, including interagency transfers, was 15.3 percent while the state's overall rate was 21.2 percent.
+Figure 8:Employee Turnover Including Interagency Transfers

-Table 6: Employee Turnover

-Fiscal Year Headcount Terminations Turnover Terminations Turnover

-including Rate excluding Rate

-Interagency including Interagency excluding

-Transfers Interagency Transfers Interagency

-Transfers Transfers

-2016 737.50 111 15.1% 99 13.4%

-2017 703.50 121 17.2% 111 15.8%

-D: Workforce Skills Critical to the Mission and Goals of the Agency

-The Commission employs qualified individuals in numerous program disciplines.
+D: Workforce Skills Critical to the Mission and Goals of the Agency The Commission employs qualified individuals in numerous program disciplines.
 Strong employee knowledge, skills, and competencies are critical to meet ongoing business objectives and goals.
-Critical knowledge includes:

-- Engineering: Chemical, Civil, Mechanical, Mining, Natural Gas, and Petroleum

-- Information Technology

-- Sciences: Agronomy, Chemistry, Geology, Hydrology, Soil Science, Toxicology
+Critical knowledge includes: - Engineering: Chemical, Civil, Mechanical, Mining, Natural Gas, and Petroleum - Information Technology - Sciences: Geology, Hydrology, Soil Science, and Toxicology - Legal - Finance Critical skills and qualifications include:

-- Legal

-- Finance

-Critical skills and qualifications include: